DeepSeaCreature0/Task-2/README.md

 ### Data Associated with each satellite
 ![image](https://github.com/DeepSeaCreature0/Task-2/assets/138828627/fc4577db-38a9-4616-b89b-715947ae266f)

-Note: The data will keep increasing with time.
+Note: The data will keep increasing with time since the data from the API keep getting updated occasionally .